Figure 1. Silicon.

 Si + 2NaOH + H2O → Na2SiO3 + 2H2

-Silicon itself is not very hard, but silicon carbide (known commercially as carborundum), which is obtained by heating a mixture of silicon dioxide (silica) and coke in an electric furnace, is almost as hard as diamond.
-Crystals of carborundum are hard, chemically inactive, and not decompose until heated to about 2,200°C. Crushed crystals of this compound can be mixed with a binder such as clay and molded into various shapes for use as grindstones and grinding wheels.
+Silicon itself is not very hard, but silicon carbide, known commercially as carborundum, which is obtained by heating a mixture of silica and coke in an electric furnace, is almost as hard as diamond (whose structure it resembles).
+Carborundum is a black, cubic crystalline solid, which is hard, chemically inactive, and does not decompose until heated to about 2,200°C. Crushed crystals of carborundum can be mixed with a binder, such as clay, and molded into various shapes for use as an abrasive in grindstones and grinding wheels.
 The blocks and wheels have to be baked subsequently, so that the individual crystals fuse together.
+Being a good heat conductor, carborundum is also used in making high-temperature bricks.

-As silicon lies immediately below carbon in the same family in the periodic table, one might expect the compounds of the elements to be similar.
-This is true to some extent, but there is very little in common physically between the oxide of carbon and silicon.
-Carbon dioxide is a gas at normal temperatures, whereas silicon dioxide is a hard solid which melts at 1,730°C.
+As silicon lies immediately below carbon, in the same group of the periodic table, we might expect the compounds of these elements to be similar.
+This is true to some extent, but there is very little in common physically between the oxides of carbon and of silicon.
+Carbon dioxide is a gas at room temperature, whereas silicon dioxide is a hard solid with a melting point of 1,730°C. Silicon dioxide occurs naturally, as a white or colorless mineral known as silica, as quartz and sand, and in many other familiar rocks and minerals, including flint, granite, amethyst, and rock-crystal.
+Silica is used in the manufacture of glass, ceramics, concrete, and carborundum.

-The stability of silica (silicon dioxide) in its crystalline state is attributed to the structure of the molecules.
+The stability of silicon dioxide in its crystalline state stems from its molecular structure.
 Carbon dioxide, even in the solid state, comprises CO2 units in which two oxygen atoms are joined by double bonds to each carbon.
 In contrast, the silicon atoms in silicon dioxide are joined by single bonds to four oxygen atoms.
 The other bond of each oxygen atom is linked to a different silicon atom.
 Thus each oxygen atom is shared between two silicon atoms.
-The existence of this macromolecule, as such a giant network of silicon and oxygen atoms is known, accounts for the extraordinary stability of silica (e.g. sand).
+The existence of this macromolecule, as such a giant network of silicon and oxygen atoms is known, accounts for the extraordinary stability of silica.

 In addition to the use of sand and various silica-containing stones in the building trade, silica has many other uses, including the manufacture of glass.
 A special type of glass can be obtained by heating quartz until it melts, and then working the molten mass in much the same way as glass.
 Quartz glass fibers are used for suspensions in delicate electrical apparatus.
 Crucibles, evaporating dishes, and similar apparatus made from fused silica are useful for certain types of reactions.
 At high temperatures silica will combine with bases and metallic oxides to yield silicates, so there is a limit to the reactions for which silica is suitable.

-The basic unit of silicones is a – Si – O – Si – chain of linkages with two organic groups (methyl, ethyl, phenyl, etc) attached to each silicon atom in the chain.
-Most of the silicones are very stable compounds and are not wetted by water. hence they are used for water-proofing or as water repellents.
-Depending on the structure of the particular molecules, the silicones may be oils, greases, or resins.
+Silicones are polymers, the basic unit of which is a –Si–O–Si– chain of linkages with two organic groups (methyl, ethyl, phenyl, etc) attached to each silicon atom .
+Most of the silicones are resistant to water and oxidation, and are stable to heat.
+As they are not wetted by water. they are used for water-proofing or as water repellents.
+Depending on the structure of the particular molecules, silicones may be oils, greases, or resins.
 Some are used as lubricants (see lubrication) in situations where there are large temperature variations which would render ordinary oils and greases unsuitable.
+Silicone rubbers remain flexible at low temperatures.